ssbmars/BBN3-netcode/README.md

 # Misc

 According to Bizhawk's documentation, the scripting feature is only compatible with 64bit Windows systems.
 There is nothing we can do about this.
 The Bizhawk developers simply haven't brought the scripting capabilities to Linux.
+There are future netplay solutions in the works that will have improved platform accessibility, but they will take longer to deliver on.